Holy League (1684): Ottoman imperialism

 The Ottoman Empire had annexed much of Eastern Europe under sultan Mehmed IV through multiple successful conquests.
 After Poland's surrender of most of right-bank Ukraine in 1681, the Ottoman Empire bordered with Poland, the Habsburg monarchy, and Russia.
 They assumed direct control over all of south-eastern Europe, and multiple free states such as Wallachia, Transylvania, and Moldavia had become eyalet vassals of the empire.
 Crete, Cyprus, and other Mediterranean islands of strategic importance had also been seized from the Venetian Republic.

-The culmination of Ottoman advances was the establishment of a military corridor from Constantinople, through Turkish-controlled Moravia and Belgrade, to the once-Habsburg fortress Érsekújvar in Royal Hungary.
-In the wake of this corridor was an inflow of Ottoman culture, including the construction of new schools, Turkish baths, and mosques, in what Geoffrey Treasure has called a "Muslim penetration" into Europe.
+The culmination of Ottoman advances was the establishment of a military corridor from Constantinople, through Turkish-controlled Morava Valley and Belgrade, to the once-Habsburg fortress Érsekújvar in Royal Hungary.
+In the wake of this corridor was an inflow of Ottoman culture, including the construction of new schools, hamams ("Turkish baths"), and mosques, in what Geoffrey Treasure has called a "Muslim penetration" into Europe.
 On the Venetian island of Chios, the Ottomans banned all Roman Catholic worship, converting previous Catholic churches to mosques.
 Prominent Christian figures at the time such as Pope Innocent XI and Friar Marco d'Aviano saw these advances as a foreign threat to Christianity.

 Secessionist movements

 Concurrent to the imperialist threat was a growing secessionist movement in Royal Hungary.
 Under the rule of Leopold I, the Habsburg monarchy had allowed grievances against the Protestant Church in Hungary to go unpunished, which included the conversion of Protestant churches and the expulsion of their ministers.
-This Counter-Reformation movement saw the population of Hungary grow increasingly disillusioned with the Habsburg rule.
-This was heightened following the Treaty of Vasvár in 1664, when the Habsburgs refused to pursue retreating Ottoman forces beyond the borders of the Holy Roman Empire, which enabled them to set up garrison in Hungary.
+This Counter-Reformation movement saw the population of Hungary grow increasingly disillusioned with Habsburg rule.
+This was heightened following the Treaty of Vasvár in 1664, when the Habsburgs refused to pursue retreating Ottoman forces beyond the borders of the Holy Roman Empire, which enabled them to set up a garrison in Hungary.
 Using an already-established military corridor, Ottoman officials could then pass into Hungary unimpeded, where they demanded tax from the Hungarian wealthy and elite.
 When the Habsburgs refused to intervene, the Hungarian trust in the Monarchy declined further; the combined effect of declining trust and growing Ottoman presence prompted a conspiracy to secede Hungary to the Ottoman Empire.
 This culminated in an attempt at communication with the Turkish Grand Vizier, which was only halted by the discovery of the conspiracy and the subsequent execution of the main conspirators, putting pressure on the Habsburgs to push back against the Ottoman presence in their western territory.